 It’s also a fruit that’s associated with the millennial generation, and one which has received ‘superfood’ status over years.
 Of course, millions of us have been enjoying avocados for years – in guacamole and otherwise!

 Already a fan of the fruit?
 Great news – there are plenty of reasons why you’re doing the best by your body.
-Here’s some seriously tasty nutrition facts about avocados you’re going to want to tuck into.
+Here’s some seriously tasty avocado nutrition facts and health benefits you’re going to want to tuck into.

 1. Avocados are GOOD for your heart